-While our protocols, technologies, and experimental designs are all feminist in that they foreground issues of equity and justice, the main place where people notice feminism-at-work when they join our lab is in how we run our weekly lab meetings.
-Here are some resources to running an anti-oppressive, horizontal, equity-based meeting:
+While our protocols, technologies, and experimental designs are all based in humility, equity, and anti-colonialism, the main place where people notice justice-at-work when they join our lab is in how we run our weekly lab meetings.
+Here are some resources to running an anti-oppressive, horizontal, equity-based meeting, including: shared guidelines (sometimes called a code of conduct), facilitation methods, training in collaboration, and consensus based decision making.

 Here are two excellent resources on how to do facilitation: